brickpop/if-then-else/README.md

 # If-Then-Else

-The missing conditional renderer that the React team forgot to ship.
+The missing conditional renderer that the React team didn't ship.

 Write clean UI components that can be read as a visual JS function.